 COVID-19 is a serious public health threat across the globe (see Taconic's Response to COVID-19).
 Taconic Biosciences is proud to support preclinical research aimed at neutralizing this threat, from basic research through vaccine development.
 As part of this commitment, we are subsidizing distribution of specialty transgenics including humanized ACE2 mice and an Ace2 knockout mouse.
-We are additionally providing discounts on other key models to facilitate this important research.
 See below for more details and check back frequently as we anticipate making updates to the model list.

 Complimentary webinar: COVID-19 Q&A With Dr. Alessandro Sette

 Note that we list research relevance based on the existing large body of research on SARS (SARS-CoV) as well as emerging reports of preclinical SARS-CoV-2 studies.

 The SARS-CoV-2 spike protein binds to ACE2 on the surface of cells to facilitate entry.1,2